Welcome to Paprika Recipe Manager!

 Optionally, add a

-photo from your photo library by selecting the
+photo from your photo library or camera by tapping the Photo button.

 These the fields that you can enter when you create or edit a recipe: